scriptin/jmdict-simplified/README.md

 3. Avoiding `null` (with few exceptions) and missing fields, preferring empty arrays.
    See <http://thecodelesscode.com/case/6> for the inspiration for this
 4. Human-readable names for fields instead of cryptic abbreviations with no explanations
-5. Documentation in 1 file instead of browsing obscure HTML pages scattered across multiple sites.
+5. Documentation in a single file instead of browsing obscure pages across multiple sites.
    In my opinion, the documentation is the weakest part of JMDict/JMnedict project

 ## Full, "common-only", and language-specific versions